Jurgis Smolskis: Execution by the Lithuanian Army

 In June 1918, following the Peace of Brest-Litovsk, he returned to his formally independent homeland and was elected chairman of the local committee of Rokiškis which attempted to establish local Lithuanian administration.
-After the outbreak of the Lithuanian–Soviet War, Rokiškis was taken over by the communists and the newly proclaimed Lithuanian Soviet Socialist Republic led by Vincas Mickevičius-Kapsukas.
+After the outbreak of the Lithuanian–Soviet War, Rokiškis was occupied in 1919 by the Soviet Red Army and taken over by the Communists, who had proclaimed the Soviet Russian puppet state of the Lithuanian Soviet Socialist Republic led by Vincas Mickevičius-Kapsukas.
 The local committee was replaced by a revolutionary committee (revkom) and Smolskis became a deputy of his friend Antanas Purėnas who was in charge of schools in the district.

-On 31 May 1919, Rokiškis was captured by the Lithuanian troops of Colonel Vincas Grigaliūnas-Glovackis who was known for executions of civilians suspected of sympathizing with the communists.
+On 31 May 1919, Rokiškis was liberated during the Kupiškis–Utena offensive by Lithuanian soldiers under Colonel Vincas Grigaliūnas-Glovackis who was known for executing Communist sympathizers.
 Smolskis was arrested on 26 June and tried by a military court.
 He was suspected of being responsible for the execution of a Catholic priest in Ilūkste but was cleared of that charge and avoided a death penalty.
 The court still sentenced him to three years of hard labor, but Grigaliūnas-Glovackis refused to confirm the sentence and convened the second court.
 This time he was sentenced to six years of hard labor.
 In the morning of 6 July 1919, Smolskis was escorted from Pakriaunys to Obeliai by soldiers Petras Valasinavičius and Juozas Pėža.
 Just outside the village, Valasinavičius killed Smolskis with a single shot to the head.
 Grigaliūnas-Glovackis, treating Smolskis as a traitor and an atheist, forbade the funeral procession to Rokiškis or a cross on his grave.
 Smolskis was buried where he was shot; his remains were exhumed and transferred to Obeliai in 1947.

 Returning to her parents in Verviers, his widow Geelens gave birth in February 1920 to a posthumous girl, named Jurgita (Georgette) after her father.
 Back to Lithuania, she sued for justice in a Kaunas court in 1922.
 Valasinavičius claimed that Smolskis tried to escape, but the court found him guilty and sentenced him to eight years of hard labor.
 After a couple of years, Valasinavičius received a presidential pardon and emigrated abroad.
-The executions of Smolskis and of Feliksas Valiukas and his wife became the two most prominent examples of excesses committed by Grigaliūnas-Glovackis.
+The executions of Smolskis and of Feliksas Valiukas and his wife became the two most prominent examples of executions under Grigaliūnas-Glovackis.